 Other compulsory modules include:

 - Language Education and Academic Literacy, Development and Learning

 - Education Evaluation and Research

-For more information about the content of the programme, watch this video or see our Calendar.
+For more information about the content of the programme, see our Calendar.

 Since this is a programme that culminates in a degree, it gives you access to the Faculty's postgraduate degree programmes up to doctoral level.
 See our postgraduate programmes.